 Some members noted that members who believe that ITRs are no longer relevant need to make a proposal on the way forward.

 It was agreed that there is lack of consensus within the Group on the way forward with respect to the ITRs.
+Given that the EG-ITRs has not reached a consensus on how to proceed with the ITRs, this should be decided at the ITU Plenipotentiary Conference 2022.

 Annex 1: Work Plan of EG-ITRs